jakobjassmann/dk_forest_lidar_2021/docs/index.md

 # DK Forest LiDAR v.0.1.0 (beta)
 Classifications of Denmark's forest quality using the [EcoDes-DK15 dataset](https://github.com/jakobjassmann/ecodes-dk-lidar) and other spatial data.

-**Disclaimer: This project is still under development and not yet peer-reviewed.**
+**Disclaimer: This project is under development and not yet peer-reviewed.**

 ## Data description
 - [Predictor overview](data_overview.html)